-Rosemary Kolich, S.C.L., a non-lawyer member of the Commission, is an English professor and
+Rosemary Kolich, S.C.L., a non-lawyer member of the Commission, serves on the Leadership

-Chair of the Language and Literature Department at the University of Saint Mary in Leavenworth, Kansas.
-She received her B.A. from Saint Mary College (now USM) in 1980, her M.A. from Middlebury College (Bread Loaf School of English) in 1996, and her Ph.D. from Saint Louis University in 2013, where her doctoral study examined the life and works of 19th-century British writer Elizabeth Gaskell.
-She has been an educator for almost 40 years, teaching high school English and journalism for 17 years in Kansas, Missouri, and Montana before joining the faculty at Saint Mary in 1997.
-At Billings Central in Montana, the school newspaper received top awards from Columbia University, the Montana School of Journalism, and Quill and Scroll.
-At Saint Mary, she has taught a variety of literature and creative writing classes and has served on numerous committees and in a variety of leadership positions, including Chair of the Faculty Senate.
-In 2010, she was the recipient of the University's Sullivan Award for Teaching Excellence.
+Team for the Sisters of Charity of Leavenworth.
+Professor in the Language and Literature Department at the University of Saint Mary in Leavenworth, Kansas, for the last 25 years, she was awarded Professor Emerita in English upon retirement at the close of the academic year.
+Prior to teaching at the University, she taught high school for 17 years.
+Rosemary received her B.A. from Saint Mary College (now USM) in Leavenworth, her M.A. from Middlebury College (Bread Loaf School of English) in Vermont, and her Ph.D. from Saint Louis University, where her doctoral study examined the life and works of 19th-century British writer Elizabeth Gaskell.
+At Saint Mary, she taught literature and creative writing classes and served on numerous committees and in a variety of leadership positions, including Chair of the Faculty Senate.
+In 2010, she received the University's Sullivan Award for Teaching Excellence.
 In 2021, she was installed as the Sister Mary Janet McGilley Endowed Chair in Liberal Studies.
-Throughout her teaching career she has presented at various conferences, including the Columbia Scholastic Press Association in New York, the NCEA (National Catholic Educational Association) in Minneapolis, and the Gaskell Society in Stratford-upon-Avon.
-In her local community she has served on the Caritas Clinics, Inc. Executive Board and the Saint Vincent Clinic Development Committee; she is currently a TALK (Talk About Literature in Kansas) Scholar for the Kansas Humanities Council, and the American Representative to the Gaskell Society in England.
-A native of Kansas City, Kansas, and member of the Sisters of Charity of Leavenworth, Rosemary has been a member of the Commission since July 2016.
+Throughout her teaching career, she presented at various conferences, including the Columbia Scholastic Press Association in New York, the NCEA (National Catholic Educational Association) in Minneapolis, and the Gaskell Society in Stratford-upon-Avon.
+She currently is a member of LCWR (Leadership Conference of Women Religious), serves on the Cristo Rey Kansas City High School Board of Trustees, is a TALK (Talk About Literature in Kansas) Scholar for Humanities Kansas, and is the American Representative to the Gaskell Society in England.
+A native of Kansas City, Kansas, Rosemary has been a member of the Commission since July 2016.